 If you love nothing more than to watch as a musky smashes a topwater plug, then the Abu Garcia Revo Toro Beast should be deserving of your attention.
-This reel features Abu Garcia’s proprietary Infini Spool, which provides the enhanced casting capabilities you need when attempting to reach reclusive mature musky.
+This baitcasting reel features Abu Garcia’s proprietary Infini Spool, which provides the enhanced casting capabilities you need to reach reclusive mature musky.

 CLICK TO SEE MORE

-What Should I Look For When Buying The Best Musky Reel For The Money
+What Should I Look For When Buying The Best Musky Reel

 Musky Reel Types